 Until the mid 1960s, the brewery grew its own barley and malted it on a special malting floor which is still in existence today.
 Today the maris otter malt is bought from trusted growers in Norfolk and is still milled at the brewery.
 The hops come from Herefordshire and Worcestershire and the water is drawn from a natural spring beside the millpond.
 It's only the sugar which is imported.

-The Bobby mill is still used in the brewing process and an internal water wheel drives belts for mashing and pumps for the copper.
+The Bobby mill arrived in 1920 which is still used in the brewing process and an internal water wheel drives belts for mashing and pumps for the copper.

 Claude successfully ran the brewery until his death in 2007, but with no children of his own, he left it to his cousins Peter and James Arkell, who also run Arkell's Brewery.
 Claude and James share the same Great-Great-Grandfather, John Arkell, who started Kingsdown Brewery in Swindon.